 Just like our products, our hiring process has a strong focus on conversational design.
-Our design director Jasmine Friedl and her team helped us redesign how we talk with candidates so that our conversations are more accessible, efficient, and respectful of your time while reducing the impact of our biases.
+One of our former design directors Jasmine Friedl and her team helped us redesign how we talk with candidates so that our conversations are more accessible, efficient, and respectful of your time while reducing the impact of our biases.
 We hope that by being open about our process, we can help you overcome any impostor syndrome and make the best choices for yourself as you move forward.

 You might look at what’s below and feel intimidated, but this isn’t meant to be a checklist of all the things you need for us to hire you.
 For example, I didn’t have many of these things in my toolbelt when I was new at Intercom, so we help you to grow over time.

 The foundations we build from

 Intercom’s mission is to make Internet business personal.
 Our vision is to bring a messenger-first, personal experience to all customer and business communication.
 Our principles help us make decisions about strategy, roadmaps, design, and more.
 They also help us align on the best steps forward when we’re faced with many competing options.
 We use them to make sure we repeat our successes and avoid any known failures.